NVIDIAGameWorks/Opacity-MicroMap-SDK/README.md

 ## Path Tracing SDK
 Additionally the OMM SDK GPU baker is integrated in to the Path Tracing SDK: *[https://github.com/NVIDIAGameWorks/Path-Tracing-SDK](https://github.com/NVIDIAGameWorks/Path-Tracing-SDK)*.

-# Prerequisites and useful resources
-- See [NVIDIA ADA GPU ARCHITECTURE - 2x Faster Alpha Traversal Performance with Opacity Micromap Engine](https://images.nvidia.com/aem-dam/Solutions/geforce/ada/nvidia-ada-gpu-architecture.pdf) for a technical overview of Opacity Micro-Maps and how they can help accelerate raytracing workloads.
-- See [NVIDIA Ray Tracing Micro-Mesh](https://developer.nvidia.com/rtx/ray-tracing/micro-mesh) for latest news on Micro-Maps and Micro-Meshes.
-- See [NVAPI 520 (or later)](https://developer.nvidia.com/rtx/path-tracing/nvapi/get-started) for details on the Opacity Micro-Maps extension for D3D12.
-- See [VK_EXT_opacity_micromap](https://github.com/KhronosGroup/Vulkan-Docs/blob/main/chapters/VK_EXT_opacity_micromap/micromaps.adoc) for details on the Opacity Micro-Maps extension for Vulkan.
-- See [NVIDIA OptiX](https://developer.nvidia.com/designworks/optix/download) and the [NVIDIA OptiX Programming Guide](https://raytracing-docs.nvidia.com/optix7/guide/index.html#acceleration_structures#accelstruct-omm) which goes in to more detail on the internal layout of the Opacity Micro-Map data format.
 # Build Instructions

 ## SDK Usage on Windows